Home > Equity Release > Using equity release as an alternative to downsizing

 Releasing equity from your home can help you pay off debts and make improvements to help you stay living in it for longer.

-One alternative to downsizing is releasing equity in your home.
-The most popular way of doing this is with a lifetime mortgage, which involves borrowing against your home.
+The most popular way of releasing equity is with a lifetime mortgage, which involves borrowing money against your home.

-If you choose to release equity you can spend the money however you like, but popular reasons that people use equity release include:
+If you do choose to release equity you can of course spend the money however you like, but popular reasons for doing so include:

 To make home and garden improvements